Hinkleberg/Block-Offset-Engine/DEPLOYMENT_CONTRACT.md

 > PowerMax 2500 as specified in HARDWARE_AXIOMS.md.
 The front-end connectivity
 > specification is not part of this document.

+***THIS CAN BE DEPLOYED ANYWHERE, NOT JUST ON DELL HARDWARE.
+IF YOU HAVE NVMe environments, Block Storage is exactly the same as running a PC, except this has no FS other than the frontend.***

 ---

 ## 1. The Frame Operation